Deepakbhattu/iot-demo-app/README.md

      *    #pip install mechanize
   -  2. burn the image in an sd card and boot the Galileo.
   -  3. echo "source setup.sh" >> .bashrc (different setup.sh for the sensor and the actuator)
-  -  4.
+  -  4. The Galileos shall connect with the server every x seconds (here 1 minute):
       * if "nohup" and "watch" commands are available run: <br/>
            - #nohup watch -n60 "python {sensor,actuator}.py" in the appropriate device
       *  else run  <br/>
           - #sh run.sh <br/>

-so that the Galileos and the server update the shared data every 1 minute.